One month free — 20 contractor spots, then they're gone.

 • Twin Cities focused: MSP metro plus suburbs from Maple Grove to Eden Prairie.

-• Verified specialty contractors only — Minnesota license + insurance both checked.
+• Built for verified MN specialty contractors — get license + insurance badges on your profile.

-• Built for the trades MN homeowners actually hire: HVAC, electrical, plumbing, flooring, painting, drywall, masonry, concrete.
+• Strong demand in the trades MN keeps busy: HVAC, electrical, plumbing, flooring, painting, drywall, masonry, concrete.

-Generic national contractor directories optimize for big-metro density and one-shot homeowner jobs.
-The Twin Cities looks different.
-The MSP metro mixes a deep small-multifamily property-management base, a strong handyman and remodeler economy, and seasonal demand swings driven by the climate (frozen-pipe season, hail-damage season, deck-build season).
+The MSP metro is a strong market for small specialty trades.
+It mixes a deep small-multifamily property-management base, a busy remodeler economy, and seasonal demand swings driven by the climate — frozen-pipe season, hail-damage season, deck-build season — that keep steady work coming if you can respond fast.

 The Twin Cities specialty trade landscape

-The trades most in demand in MSP, ranked by ContractShield work-order volume and labor-shortage signals from the BLS Twin Cities MSA data:
+The trades with the most work in MSP, ranked by ContractShield job volume and labor-shortage signals from the BLS Twin Cities MSA data — use this to see where demand for your trade sits:

 1. HVAC.
 The biggest single category by job count.
 Furnace, AC, heat-pump, and ductwork.
 Frozen-pipe season (December through February) drives a separate emergency surge.